Mamoonkhan11/Phone-Validation__Python/README.md

-s# 📞 Phone Info Checker
+# 📞 Phone Info Checker

 A simple Python project to check **country, carrier, and timezone information** for any phone number using the `phonenumbers` library.